 14. Probe Research

-Claiming it offers the ‘best US focus groups’, Probe Research is a consumer research company that recruits across the country for those who interested in participating and giving their opinion while they earn.
+Claiming it offers the ‘best US focus groups’, Probe Research is a consumer research company that recruits across the country for those who are interested in participating and giving their opinion while they earn.

 Its services to clients include questionnaires, face-to-face and phone interviews, website usability, product trials and of course paid focus groups.